Jamflynt/Jamflynt/README.md

 ### Hi there 👋  My name is Jamie Flynt (he/they)

-I am skilled at HTML, CSS, JavaScript, Python, Git Version Control and Responsive Web Design.
-I am teaching myself WordPress, Flask, Django, as well as UI/UX principles.
+I am skilled at HTML, CSS, JavaScript, Python, Flask, Git Version Control, and Responsive Web Design.

 I am employed with the Commonwealth Coders program in Kentucky, USA as a Web Development/Programming Instructor as of January 2022.
 I currently teach the Git/GitHub and Python sections of the course, as well as writing all the lessons and materials for those subjects.